Similarity in the celestium

 Today’s thoughts on similarity (inspired by Christmas friction):

-There are more ways for things to be dissimilar than similar, and this only increases as complexity increases.
-Any awareness complicated enough to talk about it is going to perceive much more dissimilarity than similarity.
-Most of that dissimilarity is going to be disharmonious because there are simply more ways to be disharmonious.
+Therefore, any consciousness complicated enough to think about similarity is going to perceive much more dissimilarity in the celestium than similarity.
+That is logically unavoidable.
+Most of that dissimilarity is going to be disharmonious because there are simply more ways for dissimilarity to be disharmonious.

-There is so much hell, there is a temptation to consider Hell to be the default condition.
-Heavens are fantasies.
+There is so much hell, there is a temptation to consider Hell the default condition.
+Heavens seem to be idealistic fantasies, incongruent with possibility, when they are, logically, merely rare.

-What the Diary dreams taught me is that waking reality is very much part of general reality, in that there are many hells and very few heavens — but both are possible.
+What the Diary dreams taught me is that waking reality is very much part of psychedelic reality.
+It obeys the principles of similarity: there are many hells and very few heavens — but both are possible.
 The only impossibility is to avoid working on one or the other.

 2 thoughts on “Similarity in the celestium